Alexandre Mattiussi

 Alexandre Mattiussi (born September 15, 1980) is a French fashion designer and entrepreneur who is the founder of AMI, a French luxury ready-to-wear menswear brand.
 He previously designed for Dior Homme, Givenchy, and Marc Jacobs.

+Born and raised in Normandy to an Italian father and a French mother, he founded AMI in late 2010 and presented its first collection in 2011.
+He won the ANDAM Grand Prize in 2013 and presided over the competition's jury in 2026.

 Early career

-Mattiussi was born on September 15, 1980.
+Mattiussi was born on September 15, 1980, and grew up in Normandy; his father was Italian and his mother French.
 He studied fashion and design at the École Duperré and specialized in men's fashion.

 He went on to work for Christian Dior 's "30 Montaigne" men's line, Givenchy as first assistant for men, and Marc Jacobs.

+He spent more than five years at Givenchy, where he specialized in men's tailoring, and afterwards worked on the Marc Jacobs men's line, dividing his time between Paris, Milan and New York.